Serving

 1. Prepare CLAMS as appropriate for type - see Note-1.

 2. Peel POTATOES and cut into 1/2 inch cubes.
-Hold in water acidified with citric acid or lemon juice until needed.
+Hold in cold water until needed.

 3. Dice SALT PORK about 3/8 inch.

 4. Chop ONIONS and CELERY medium small.
-Crush GARLIC, slice and chop small.
+Crush GARLIC and chop small.
 Crush CHILI lightly to split it open.
 Mix all together with Bay Leaf.

 5. Put Potato dice in a pot along with the Clam Juice and Thyme sprigs.
 Bring to a boil and simmer until potatoes are soft.
 If not using russets crush a few cubes to thicken the soup.